 You're fine.

-Uh Republicans don't do well with the black vote traditionally in the presidential race.
+Republicans don't do well with the black vote traditionally in the presidential race.

-When Donald Trump ran, something happened.
+When Donald Trump ran, something happened because he started talking about these Democrats.

-So he he really brought that out in the campaign, and he got a surprisingly high percentage of the black vote.
+So he really brought that out in the campaign, and he got a surprisingly high percentage of the black vote.

-No Republican ever got that high in African American votes.
+No Republican ever got that high in African-American votes.

-So it terrified Democrats, and in 2020, still did very well.
+And in 2020, still did very well.

 And they've got this all calculated, there's algorithms, the math.

-If they have to reach a certain percentage of African American vote to win, and Trump got dangerously close to ending that.
+They have to reach a certain percentage of African-American vote to win.

-So that's why all of a sudden, white supremacy, systemic racism, uh all this stuff.
+So that's why all of a sudden, white supremacy, systemic racism, all this stuff, white supremacists, there are white supremacists.

 I think there's about 12 of them.

-There's four somewhere in a mountain in Virginia or someplace, and uh remember they used to have a parade, those white supremacists, like six of them in Skokie, Illinois or somewhere.
+And remember they used to have a parade, those white supremacists, like six of them in Skokie, Illinois or somewhere.

 It was always that.